 Control of Visual Content

 Although visual content can be rich in Blackboard, users have the option to minimize the course menu and other areas where "visual noise" may be a problem.
-Some controls, such as items in the course planner, are automatically minimized until users mouse over or click the item, reducing the amount of content seen at one time.

 Graphics/Images

 While the Blackboard platform is designed to be as accessible as possible to all users, some accessibility issues must be addressed by the instructor or the person loading content.
 For example, when sharing an image file, users will be prompted to add a title or alternative text.
 This provides context and gives meaning to an image that users may not be able to see, but it's up to the instructor or person loading content to add the appropriate alt text when prompted.
+Follow these instructions for adding an image.
+If the image is already in the course, right-click the image, choose Image from the menu, and then add and save the alternative description.

 Videos